^

 Thiazides

-For the rest of the anti-osteoporetics, a significant reduction in the incidence of new bone fractures has not been proven.
+For other antiosteoporotic agents, a reliable reduction in the incidence of new bone fractures has not been proven.

-In glucocorticoid osteoporosis, various stages of bone tissue exchange have been disrupted, but in children the processes of resorption are more intensified.
-In this case, the drugs of the first and third groups are successfully used.
+In glucocorticoid osteoporosis, various stages of bone tissue metabolism are disrupted, but in children, resorption processes are intensified to a greater extent.
+In this case, drugs of the first and third groups are successfully used.

-Preparations of the last generation of bisphosphonates (salts of alendron, risedronic acid) - the most powerful in action on bone tissue, they not only increase BMD, but also reduce the risk of fractures, including vertebrae.
+The latest generation of bisphosphonates (salts of alendronate, risedronic acids) are the most powerful in their effect on bone tissue; they not only increase BMD, but also reduce the risk of fractures, including vertebral fractures.
 Bisphosphonates are the drugs of choice, including in children abroad.
 They are successfully used to treat not only postmenopausal, but also glucocorticoid osteoporosis.
-However, in Russia there is no authorization for the use of these bisphosphonates in childhood.
+However, in Russia there is no permission to use these bisphosphonates in childhood.

-The preparation of the group of bisphosphonates of the previous generation - etidronic acid differs in availability and cheapness.
-Data on its positive impact on the bone are ambiguous.
-Some authors believe that the effectiveness of etidronic acid in glucocorticoid osteoporosis is very small (a thousand times less than alendronic acid).
-Other researchers have shown that etidronate significantly, according to their data, reduces bone resorption only in the fourth year of treatment of osteoporosis.
+The drug of the previous generation of bisphosphonates, etidronic acid, is available and inexpensive.
+Data on its positive effect on bone are ambiguous.
+Some authors believe that the effectiveness of etidronic acid in glucocorticoid osteoporosis is very low (a thousand times less than that of alendronic acid).
+Other researchers have shown that etidronate, according to their data, reliably reduces bone resorption only in the fourth year of osteoporosis treatment.

-It is also known that ethidronic acid with continuous use adversely affects osteoblasts, making the bone not only dense, but also fragile (the effect of the "frozen bone").
-To avoid this negative influence, it is recommended to assign it on a discontinuous scheme (there is no single protocol), for example, 2 weeks to take, 11 weeks not to take, repeating the cycles.
-This drug is traditionally used, for example, in Canada, a number of other countries, but not used in the US.
-Russian authors in a few studies have shown the effectiveness of the intermittent etidronate scheme in the treatment of osteoporosis in patients with rheumatic diseases.
+It is also known that etidronic acid, when used continuously, has a negative effect on osteoblasts, making the bone not only dense but also fragile (the "frozen bone" effect).
+To avoid this negative effect, it is recommended to prescribe it according to an intermittent regimen (there is no single protocol), for example, take it for 2 weeks, do not take it for 11 weeks, repeating the cycles.
+This drug is traditionally used, for example, in Canada and a number of other countries, but is not used in the USA.
+Russian authors in a few studies have shown the effectiveness of an intermittent etidronate regimen in the treatment of osteoporosis in patients with rheumatic diseases.

-The means with the fastest antiresorptive and analgesic effect include calcitonin (most often salmon calcitonin is used).
+Calcitonin (salmon calcitonin is most often used) is one of the drugs with the fastest antiresorptive and analgesic effect.
 It has a strong effect on bone tissue.
-The drug has 2 dosage forms - injection (in the bottle) and nasal spray.
-The effect of calcitonin, including analgesic, in parenteral use is more pronounced than when placed in the nasal passage.
-Injectable calcitonin is more effective in osteoporosis of the spine than in osteoporosis of other bones, and intranasal calcitonin, according to some data, has less efficacy relative to the impact on the BMD of the spine.
-However, it is more convenient to apply the spray, especially in children.
+The drug has 2 dosage forms - injection (in a bottle) and nasal spray.
+The effect of calcitonin, including analgesic, is more pronounced when used parenterally than when instilled into the nasal passage.
+Injectable calcitonin is more effective in osteoporosis of the spine than in osteoporosis of other bones, and intranasal calcitonin, according to some data, is less effective in terms of its effect on the BMD of the spine.
+However, the spray is more convenient to use, especially in children.

-Despite the long use in the practice of calcitonin in the form of a nasal spray, there is no single recommendation on the regimen of its use.
-Some authors give data on its positive effect with a daily appointment for one year or even 5 years.
-Others insist on various intermittent schemes, for example, 1 month - "on" (assign), 1 month - "off" (not assigned) or 2 months - "on", 2 months - "off".
-Repeat the cycle, they recommend at least 3 times.
+Despite the long-term use of calcitonin in the form of a nasal spray, there are no uniform recommendations on the regimen of its use.
+Some authors cite data on its positive effect when prescribed daily for one year and even 5 years.
+Others insist on various intermittent regimens, for example, 1 month - "on" (prescribe), 1 month - "off" (do not prescribe) or 2 months - "on", 2 months - "off".
+They recommend repeating the cycle at least 3 times.

-In the literature, information has appeared on the prospective possibility of using oral calcitonin in adult patients, but this dosage form is undergoing clinical trials.
+There is some information in the literature about the promising possibility of using oral calcitonin in adult patients, but this dosage form is currently undergoing clinical trials.

-Over the years, traditional vitamin D preparations have been used to treat osteoporosis.
+For many years, vitamin D supplements have been traditionally used to treat osteoporosis.

 They are divided into 3 groups:

-The liver metabolite calcidiol does not have any advantages over native forms of vitamin D. It is believed that compensating for vitamin D deficiency in native forms is not a cure, but a dietary recommendation.
+The liver metabolite calcidiol has no advantages over native forms of vitamin D. It is believed that replenishment of vitamin D deficiency with native forms is not a treatment, but a dietary recommendation.

-Foreign authors have shown that native vitamin D and liver metabolites, even at high doses, are not able to increase bone mineral density and prevent bone loss, including with glucocorticoid osteoporosis.
+Foreign authors have shown that native vitamin D and liver metabolites, even in high doses, are not able to increase bone mineral density and prevent bone loss, including in glucocorticoid osteoporosis.

-Calcitriol has a good speed of action and a narrow therapeutic range, so when it is used there is a high risk of hypercalcaemia and hypercalciuria.
-The most safe in this regard are the preparations of alfacalcidol.
+Calcitriol has a good speed of action and a narrow therapeutic range, so when using it there is a high risk of developing hypercalcemia and hypercalciuria.
+The safest in this regard are alphacalcidol preparations.

-Thus, only active metabolites of vitamin D really increase BMD and reduce the risk of bone fractures.
+Thus, only active metabolites of vitamin D actually increase BMD and reduce the risk of bone fractures.

-A kind of "breakthrough" in the treatment of osteoporosis in the 21st century.
-Became the appearance of a dosage form of parathyroid hormone.
-It has a double effect on the bone - reduces resorption and has an anabolic effect (stimulates osteogenesis).
-By efficiency, it is superior to all known anti-osteoporotic drugs.
+A kind of "breakthrough" in the treatment of osteoporosis in the 21st century was the appearance of a medicinal form of parathyroid hormone.
+It has a dual effect on bone - it reduces resorption and has an anabolic effect (stimulates osteogenesis).
+In terms of effectiveness, it surpasses all known anti-osteoporotic drugs.

-But the injection mode of administration for 1-1,5 years limits daily its use.
-In addition, there was evidence that with prolonged use of parathyroid hormone in rats, osteosarcoma may develop.
+But the injection method of administration for 1-1.5 years daily limits its use.
+In addition, data has appeared that osteosarcomas may occur in rats with prolonged use of parathyroid hormone.
 The drug is very promising, but it needs further study, especially in children.

-Most studies on the treatment of osteoporosis are based on the long-term use of 1 or 2 osteotropic drugs that affect one of the many mechanisms of the development of the disease.
-Taking into account the heterogeneity and multifactority in the pathogenesis of osteoporosis, the physiology of bone tissue, in which the processes of bone resorption and bone formation are inextricably linked throughout life, it seems appropriate to use drugs that affect the different sides of the bone remodeling process.
-Apply the scheme as a simultaneous long-term use of 2 or 3 drugs that affect bone resorption or bone formation, and their sequential appointment.
-You can use constant or intermittent treatment regimens.
-The active metabolites of vitamin D are often combined with calcitonin and bisphosphonates, including in children.
-For example, in the treatment with calcitonin, the development of hypocalcemia and a secondary increase in parathyroid hormone levels are possible.
-Adherence to the treatment of alfacalcidol helps prevent these undesirable effects, potentiate the positive effect of calcitonin.
+Most studies on the treatment of osteoporosis are based on the long-term use of 1 or 2 osteotropic drugs affecting one of the many mechanisms of disease development.
+Given the heterogeneity and multifactorial nature of the pathogenesis of osteoporosis, the physiology of bone tissue, in which the processes of bone resorption and bone formation are inextricably linked throughout life, it seems appropriate to combine drugs that affect different aspects of the bone remodeling process.
+Schemes are used for both the simultaneous long-term use of 2 or 3 drugs affecting bone resorption or bone formation, and their sequential administration.
+Continuous or intermittent treatment regimens can be used.
+Active metabolites of vitamin D are most often combined with calcitonin and bisphosphonates, including in children.
+For example, hypocalcemia and a secondary increase in parathyroid hormone levels are possible during treatment with calcitonin.
+Adding alphacalcidol to the treatment helps prevent these undesirable effects and potentiate the positive effect of calcitonin.

-Treatment of osteoporosis in children is a difficult, completely unsolved problem.
+Treatment of osteoporosis in children is a difficult and not fully resolved problem.

-For the treatment of osteoporosis, including glucocorticoid, in children, bisphosphonates, calcitonin, active metabolites of vitamin D in combination with calcium preparations are used.
+For the treatment of osteoporosis, including glucocorticoid osteoporosis, in children, bisphosphonates, calcitonin, and active metabolites of vitamin D in combination with calcium preparations are used.

-The use of hormonal drugs (estrogens, selective modulators of estrogen receptors) in childhood is unacceptable because of undesirable interference in the hormonal background of a child or adolescent.
+The use of hormonal drugs (estrogens, selective estrogen receptor modulators) in childhood is unacceptable due to unwanted interference in the hormonal background of the child or adolescent.

-Domestic researchers note a good curative effect of calcitonin in osteoporosis and alfacalcidol in osteopenia in children.
+Domestic researchers note the good therapeutic effect of calcitonin in osteoporosis and alphacalcidol in osteopenia in children.

-Combined therapy of osteoporosis in children (as in adults) is used very successfully, more often combine calcitonin spray with alfacalcidol.
+Combination therapy for osteoporosis in children (as well as in adults) is used quite successfully; calcitonin spray is most often combined with alphacalcidol.

-Thus, despite the large number of drugs for the treatment of osteoporosis in the pharmaceutical market, at the disposal of a practical pediatrician there are not so many first-line drugs.
-Among them - bisphosphonates (in the territory of Russia only salts of etidronic acid), calcitonin, active metabolites of vitamin D in combination with calcium preparations.
-In the available literature, there are no clear unified recommendations for prescribing these drugs in children, which requires further research in this area.
+Thus, despite the large number of drugs for the treatment of osteoporosis on the pharmaceutical market, there are not many first-line drugs available to a practicing pediatrician.
+Among them are bisphosphonates (only etidronic acid salts in Russia), calcitonin, active metabolites of vitamin D in combination with calcium preparations.
+In the available literature, no clear unified recommendations for the appointment of these drugs in children have been found, which requires further research in this area.

 Surgical treatment of osteoporosis in children